Felon Voting Rights

 If you remain dissatisfied by the response from the county election office and/or the Secretary of State's office, we encourage you to seek legal counsel.

-I went to vote at my polling place and my name wasn’t on the list.
+I went to my polling place and my name wasn’t on the list.
 Can I still vote?

-• Yes, you can vote provisionally if it has been two full years since the completion of your felony sentence, including parole.
+• Yes, you can vote provisionally.
 Your county election office will review your voter registration record to determine whether your removal due to felony was made in error.
 If it was made in error, your provisional vote will count.

-You may not vote if you were convicted of a felony and it has not been two years since your sentence was completed, including any parole term.
+You may not vote if you were convicted of a felony and have not completed your sentence, including any parole term.

 What if I was convicted of a felony in another state or in federal court?

 • Voting eligibility is based on Nebraska state law; it does not matter in what state you were convicted of a felony or whether you were convicted in municipal, state or federal court.
-If you are convicted of a felony, your voting rights will not be restored until it has been two years from the completion of your sentence.
+If you are convicted of a felony, your voting rights will not be restored until you have completed your sentence.

-Are there any felony convictions which bar me from automatically regaining my voting rights after the two-year period?
+Are there any felony convictions which bar me from automatically regaining my voting rights upon completing my sentence?

 • Yes.
 If you have been convicted of treason under Nebraska law or the laws of the United States, you must apply for a restoration of your civil rights before you can register to vote or vote.

-What if a felon attempts to register to vote in Nebraska before the two-year period has passed?
+What if a felon attempts to register to vote in Nebraska before their sentence is completed?

-• When you sign the voter registration application you attest to the fact that you are not a felon or, if convicted of a felony, that it has been two years since completing your sentence, including any parole term.
+• When you sign the voter registration application you attest to the fact that you are not a felon or, if convicted of a felony, that you have completed your sentence, including any parole term.

 • Knowingly submitting false information on the application is a Class IV felony in Nebraska, punishable up to two years imprisonment and twelve months post-release supervision, a fine of up to $10,000, or both.